pixelit-project/PixelIt.Docs/src/nodered.md

 ![](/playlist_update_node.png)

-Playlist Update ist ein kleiner Helfer von der Pixel It Node-RED Erweiterung.
+Playlist Update is a little helper from PixelIt Node-RED extension.

-### Die Aufgaben:
+### The tasks

--   Den ankommenden Datenstrom als Playlist Tagen so das der Core Node weiß damit umzugehen.
+- Tag the incoming data stream as a playlist so that the core node knows how to handle it.

-### Die Konfiguration:
+- ### The configuration

 ![](/playlist_update_node_config.png)

-**Name**: Dieser ist frei wählbar.
+**Name**: This value can be chosen as you like.

 ## Playlist